rockman007372/Obsidian-Vault/TCP.md

 Links: [[Transport Layer]]
 - - -

-## Characteristics
+Characteristics:
 - Point-to-point: One sender, one receiver
 - **Connection**-oriented: Handshaking before sending app data
-- Full duplex service: Bidirectional data flow in the same connection
+- Full duplex service: **Bidirectional** data flow in the same connection
 - Reliable, in-order byte stream: Use sequence numbers to label bytes
 - A TCP connection (socket) is identified by a 4-tuple:
 	- `(srcIPAdddr, srcPort, destIPAdress, destPort)`